ssinharoy-trifecta/base-test-automation/README.md

 [SeleniumLibrary](https://robotframework.org/SeleniumLibrary/SeleniumLibrary.html)

 ## Installation
-In order to configure your environment to use Robot, please run either of the following scripts.
+In order to configure your environment to use Robot, please run either of the following scripts from the root of the repo.
+There's one for ZSH and one for
-There's one for ZSH and one for Bash depending on what you're using:
+Bash depending on what you're using:
 - Bash: `RobotFrameworkSetup.sh`
 - ZSH:  `RobotFrameworkSetup.zsh`